Skip to main content

 • Finding your voice

-Sometimes it's difficult to find your own words when writing a paper.
-You may find yourself wanting to use other peoples words because they were able to express their ideas so much better than you.
-Learn how to avoid using other peoples words and ideas by finding your own voice.
+Sometimes, finding your own words when writing a paper is difficult.
+You may find yourself wanting to use other people's words because you feel that they could express their ideas so much better than you.
+However, you must learn how to avoid using other people's words and ideas by finding your own voice.

 What is Plagiarism?